A complete list of all the martial arts weapons

 • Ninjato – A Japanese sword that, in the twentieth century, has been connected to the modern figure of the ninja; there are several versions, straight, curved, etc. (in some cases they were even obtained from broken Katanas)

-• Niuweidao – A chinese saber (dao) with a fdlaring tip that remembers the tail of an ox
+• Niuweidao – A Chinese saber (dao) with a flaring tip that remembers the tail of an ox

 O

-• O-Naginata – The Naginata of the male warrior (see also Ko-Naginata)
+• O-Naginata – From Japan, the Naginata of the male warrior (see also Ko-Naginata)

 P